James-QiuHaoran/simple-compilers/jcc/README.md

 - fact.sc - factorial
 - max.sc - pick the max number
 - rev-c.sc - reverse the string

+There's also a Tic-Tac-Toe application written in c6.
+See in `apps`.

 ## To run